Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

     $ rm -rf react-d3-example/.git
     $ cd react-d3-example

-We now have a directory called `react-d3-example` that contains some config files and a bit of code. most importantly, it isn't tied to a Git project, so we can make it all ours.
+We now have a directory called `react-d3-example` that contains some config files and a bit of code.
+Most importantly, it isn't tied to a Git project, so we can make it all ours.

 ### Make it your own